 - You must write well in your native language.

 - You need to translate about 1025 English words (as of November 2014).
 If someone has started translating this language, there will be less work.
-It is OK to translate some strings but not others.
+There is no commitment: it is OK to translate some strings but not others.

 Follow this procedure: